Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/CV.md

   *May 2024*
   Applied Python for common offensive techniques and defenses across MITRE ATT&CK stages, such as port scanning, network credential sniffing and system activity monitoring.

-- **Mastercard Cybersecurity Virtual Internship Program (Forage)**
-  *May 2024*
-  Analyzed phishing emails and developed a social awareness campaign on phishing.

 - **Google Cybersecurity Professional Certificate**
   *April 2024*
-  Hands-on experience with Python, Linux, SQL, SIEM (Splunk), IDS (Suricata), and packet sniffers (Wireshark, tcpdump).
+  Studied how to identify common cybersecurity risks, threats, vulnerabilities and mitigation techniques.
+Gained hands-on experience with Python, Linux, SQL, Splunk, Chronicle, Suricata, Wireshark, tcpdump, NIST, PASTA and Playbooks.

 - **Python for Everybody Specialization (The University of Michigan)**
   *February 2024*